Locations:

 Where are your glutes located?

-Your glutes aren’t the only muscles in your buttocks, but they’re the biggest and closest to the surface.
-They make up the shape of your butt and do the bulk of its work.
-Smaller, deeper muscles also assist.
+Your glutes aren’t the only muscles in your butt.
+But they’re the biggest and closest to the surface.
+They make up the shape of your butt.
+They’re behind your pelvis, where your spine meets your legs.
+They attach to your pelvis and run over and around it.

 Conditions and Disorders

-What health conditions or disorders can affect your gluteal muscles (glutes)?
+What health conditions or disorders can affect your gluteal muscles?

 Common conditions involving your glutes include: